trulacorsaut/notes/README.md

 # 2024-03-07
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clear and concise solutions.
 Avoid unnecessary complexity; write code that's easy to read, understand, and maintain.
 Remember, you're not just writing code for computers but also for fellow humans who will interact with it.
 Optimize for readability and modularity, and always keep in mind that tomorrow's you (or your team) might be deciphering today's code."

+# 2024-03-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for simplicity in design and implementation.
+Avoid unnecessary complexity as it often leads to bugs, maintenance issues, and harder collaboration.
+Remember that code is read far more than it's written, so make it readable and maintainable.
+Always choose clarity over obfuscation, and embrace the power of modular and reusable code."